radiatoryang/merino/README.md

 Merino is a narrative design tool that lets you write Yarn scripts inside the Unity Editor.
 It is built on top of Yarn Spinner and Yarn.

 ## download / install
-download and install from the [Releases page](https://github.com/radiatoryang/merino/releases); the "complete" .unitypackage comes with Yarn Spinner, the "minimal" .unitypackage is just the Merino folder
+download and install from the [Releases page](https://github.com/radiatoryang/merino/releases);
+- "complete" .unitypackage comes with Yarn Spinner
+- "minimal" .unitypackage is just the Merino folder

 ## usage
 read the [wiki documentation](https://github.com/radiatoryang/merino/wiki) for info on writing with Yarn / troubleshooting and tech support